Reclaiming Control Through Self-Efficacy

 Why this matters:

-- Set better goals
+- Set more meaningful goals

 - Stick with challenges longer